 Jill Alexander worries about her seven-year-old daughter.
 She suffers from depression and anxiety, just like her dad.
-Mental illness often runs in families, however, Alexander’s husband sees a psychiatrist and takes medication.
-But finding a mental health therapist for a young child is like finding a needle in a haystack.
+Mental illness often runs in families.
+Alexander’s husband sees a psychiatrist and takes medication.
+But finding a mental health therapist for a young child can be like finding a needle in a haystack.
 It’s possible, but parents need to be persistent.

 “It’s heartbreaking,” Alexander said.
 “She’ll tell me that her entire body gets angry and she just doesn’t know how to control it.
 She’s even asked me to get her help.”

 Both parents are open to therapy.
 “We’ve seen how it benefits my husband,” Alexander said.
 “It’s just hard finding someone who’ll take our insurance.”

 Alexander knows other parents who have been on the same journey.
 “They’re willing to drive three hours one way so their child can have someone good to talk to,” she said.
 “We want someone who’ll connect with our children, someone who can prescribe medication, someone who has office hours after school, and someone in our health insurance plan.”

 Alexander and many of her friends don’t want to go out of network.
 “I’m baffled that it’s so hard to find someone,” she said.
 “I live in a major metropolitan city and should be able to find someone without paying out of pocket.”

 While she continues to look for someone to treat her daughter in her health insurance’s network, she’s paying $125 for a 50-minute session every week.